FAQ

 Do you do YouTube full-time?
 If so, any advice for someone wanting to do the same?

-My first year full-time on YouTube was tight - I was anxious and stressed about the big decision I had made - product designer to business owner.
-The anxiety of whether or not I made the right decision, whether or not I would fail, really hit my creativity.
-Almost every piece of content I made right after going full-time underperformed, and I didn’t know what to do about it.
-I somehow got lucky enough each month where I had at least one sponsor keeping me above my minimum goal.
+I’ve been full time since April 9, 2021.
+Number 1 advice I can offer is to learn as much as possible before hitting the record button.
+That would’ve saved me years of having a struggling channel.
 It wasn’t until I took Derral Eves’ course that I have learned how to make YouTube consistent and sustainable.
 For those who can’t afford his course right now, I recommend his book.
 Derral has been working directly with YouTube as a consult for the past four years, so if you ever wondered which of the many YouTube guru’s to listen to, it’s him.
 This is a business.
 Don’t wing it.
 Give it 500% and if you fail… learn some more then try again.
+It’s not just luck, it’s strategy.
+But the good thing about strategy is that anyone can learn a strategy.

 Today, I wouldn’t trade this new life and financial freedom YouTube has brought me for anything.